-The dissolution proceedings then proceed in the same way as a traditional divorce and once they have started, either party to the civil partnership is entitled to apply for financial provision.
-This can include seeking orders for maintenance, a lump sum, the transfer of a property or properties, a pension share or dealing with other assets whether held in their sole or joint names.
+The dissolution proceedings then continue in the same way as a traditional divorce.
+Once they have started, either party to the civil partnership is entitled to apply for financial provision which can include maintenance, a lump sum, the transfer of a property, a pension share or other assets in sole or joint names.

-It is for this reason that just as with couples planning to marry, those planning to enter into a civil partnership should consider obtaining legal advice in respect of protecting their position by entering into a pre-registration agreement which is treated in the same way as a pre-nuptial agreement.
+We can also provide legal advice if you are planning to enter into a civil partnership, to protect your position through a pre-registration agreement which is treated in the same way as a pre-nuptial agreement.

 ”Active in high-value financial remedy matters, including those involving trusts and commercial assets.”Chambers & Partners